 Third Party Electricity Providers in CT

-- targeting low-income households, promising low electricity costs for an intial period of time, but then implementing much higher electricity costs afterwards
+- Promising low electricity costs for an initial period of time, but then implementing much higher electricity costs on renewals

 With Connecticut already an expensive state for energy costs, these practices required stronger regulation and strict oversight.

 Connecticut’s Consumer Protection Laws Ensure Reasonable Electricity Costs

 PURA continues to monitor the supplier market to help customers get the best results.
 PURA passed new rules to prevent third party competitive suppliers from engaging in illegal marketing and the General Assembly passed legislation banning variable rates for residential customers.